MassimoCastell/todotxt/README.md

 https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format

-BE sure that Python is installed and in the PATH Variable.
+Be sure that Python is installed and in the PATH Variable.
 Set the PATH Variable to the Folder of the todo.py to use it from every "position" in the command shell.
+Python Modul "colorama" is needed.

+Before using the todo.py it's recommended to change the codepade of the command shell to unicode.
+command: chcp 65001